Title: Stalk Me

 Because, really, things aren’t all that perfect.

-Her best friend is threatening to tell everyone her perfect relationship is a scam.
+Her best friend is threatening to tell everyone her perfect

 Her perfect boyfriend gets drunk at every party they go to.